-Explore opportunities to utilize livestock as a mechanical tool to decrease Bassia hyssopifolia.
+Explore opportunities to utilize livestock as a mechanical tool to reduce the negative impact of Bassia hyssopifolia.
 Evaluate the assumption that the dormant season 40% riparian grazing standard is appropriate for conditions adjacent to the Lower Owens River.
 Look for additional opportunities to increase operational flexibility for the lessee while adhering to the goals of the LORP.
+In addition a small-scale monitoring program to assess pre-and post-impacts (with comparison to control plots) of grazing standard changes to Bassia will be included.